 The Continua assists school leaders, teachers, students and school community members to:

-- understand what improved practice looks like
+- self-evaluate their current practice and understand what improved practice looks like

 The Continuum for each dimension can also be viewed on each dimension page.
 Use the FISO Improvement Model below to navigate to your chosen dimension.

 Frequently Asked Questions about changes to the Continua of Practice

 The Continua has been refined to reduce duplication across the dimensions, which will help schools better self-evaluate and identify their improvement needs.

 - the number of components has been reduced from 53 to 29

 - improvement measures have been added to each dimension to support schools to gather evidence of their school improvement progress

 - links to the Victorian Teaching and Learning Model (VTLM) have been enhanced

 - PLC Maturity Matrix and Essential elements have been integrated into the relevant descriptors